-The Coronavirus pandemic and subsequent lockdown presents a unique opportunity to reimagine the coffee industry, and to make it better for the future.
+The Coronavirus pandemic and subsequent lockdown presents a unique opportunity to reimagine the coffee industry and to make it better for the future.
 As we return to work we should be aware that the world is a different place and that consumers are willing to accept profound change as they cope with this new reality.
-This presents a unique opportunity to rectify one of the most market-distorting and destructive incentives in the coffee industry: discounts for reusable cups.
+We should take advantage of this moment to rectify one of the most market-distorting and destructive incentives in the coffee industry: discounts for reusable cups.

 The financial cost of the reusable cup discount

-At present reusable cup discount are offered in many coffee shops and typically varies between 20 and 50p.
-The take up of this takeout discount varies by shop, but if 50 percent of to-go customers use a reusable cup then the discount can easily surpass £10,000 per annum per shop.
+At present reusable cup discounts are offered in many coffee shops and typically ranges between 20 and 50p.
+The take up of this takeout discount varies by shop, but if 50 percent of to-go customers use a reusable cup then the discount can easily surpass £10,000 per annum.

 400 coffees per day